An Age of Kings: United States airing

 After a run on the New York City independent commercial station WNEW beginning on 10 January 1961, the series was acquired for the United States public television network National Educational Television (NET) by the National Educational Television and Radio Center (NETRC), with financial support from the Humble Oil and Refining Company (the show was the first nationally distributed non-commercial series to receive support from a commercial source).
-Costing $250,000, Humble Oil not only paid for the national rights, but also for all publicity.
+Costing $250,000, Humble Oil not only paid for the national rights but also for all publicity.
 NETRC promoted the show based on its educational value rather than its entertainment value, referring to it as "an experience in historical and cultural understanding," and stating "insofar as we are able, cultural phenomena peculiar to the time and environment will be [...] explained, and significant themes will be explored wherever appropriate."
-Well-known Shakespeare authority and Emmy Award-winning TV personality Frank Baxter of the University of Southern California provided commentary on the "historical, geographical and genealogical backgrounds of the plays."
-First airing on 20 October 1961, on the 60 non-commercial TV stations then on the air, it proved a hit with both audiences and critics; the New York Herald Tribune called it "easily one of the most magnificent efforts of the TV season"; The New York Times wrote "whatever may be said of their ethics, those noblemen make for superb entertainment."
+Shakespeare scholar and Emmy Award-winning Frank Baxter of the University of Southern California provided commentary on the "historical, geographical and genealogical backgrounds of the plays."
+First airing on 20 October 1961, on the 60 non-commercial TV stations then on the air, it proved a hit with both audiences and critics; the New York Herald Tribune called it "easily one of the most magnificent efforts of the TV season"; The New York Times wrote, "whatever may be said of their ethics, those noblemen make for superb entertainment."
 As public television's first smash hit, the series led to many other successful British drama imports.